 Dr. Peter Daszak

-Dr. Peter Daszak is President of EcoHealth Alliance, a US-based organization that conducts research and outreach programs on global health, conservation, and international development.
-Dr. Daszak’s research has been instrumental in identifying and predicting the impact of emerging diseases across the globe.
-His achievements include identifying the bat origin of SARS, and the underlying drivers of both Nipah and Hendra virus emergence.
-He confirmed the first case of a species extinction due to disease, and identified chytridiomycosis as the cause of amphibian declines around the globe.
-He is one of the founders of the field of conservation medicine and has been instrumental in the growth of EcoHealth, One Health, and now Planetary Health.
+Dr. Peter Daszak is President of EcoHealth Alliance, a US-based organization that conducts research and outreach programs on global health, conservation and international development.
+Dr. Daszak’s research has been instrumental in identifying and predicting the origins and impact of emerging diseases across the globe.
+This includes identifying the bat origin of SARS, the drivers of Nipah virus emergence, publishing the first global emerging disease ‘hotspots’ map, discovering SADS coronavirus, designing a strategy to identify the number of unknown viruses in wildlife, launching the Global Virome Project, identifying the first case of a species extinction due to disease, and discovering the disease chytridiomycosis as the cause global amphibian declines.
+He is one of the founders of the field of Conservation Medicine and has been instrumental in the growth of EcoHealth, One Health, and now Planetary Health.

-A fundamental part of Dr. Daszak’s work on disease ecology is directed by the conviction that disease outbreaks are not just predictable, but preventable.
+A fundamental part of the Dr. Daszak’s work on disease ecology is directed by the conviction that disease outbreaks are not just predictable, but preventable.
 This approach is informed by a perspective on emerging infectious disease research that sees problems of human and animal disease as intimately linked – exacerbated by ecological change.
-With this in mind, he led the research that produced the first ever global emerging disease ‘hotspots’ map to determine where in the world viruses with pandemic potential were most likely to emerge, and developed a strategy to identify just how many of those viruses currently exist.
+With this in mind, he led the researcher that produced the first ever global emerging disease ‘hotspots’ map to determine where in the world viruses with pandemic potential are most likely to emerge, and developed a strategy to identify just how many of those viruses currently exist.

 Dr. Daszak is a member of the National Academy of Medicine and Chair of the NASEM’s Forum on Microbial Threats.
 He is a member of the NRC Advisory Committee to the US Global Change